Skip to content

 If selecting between several Helm charts, give preference to a Helm chart that:

-• Does not bundle several packages together (unless they can be individually disabled)
+• Does not bundle several packages together (unless they can be individually disabled); and

 2. Using Kpt, create a clone of the package’s Helm chart